-I have a particular interest in youth mental health and recently completed a Diploma in Integrative Adolescent Psychotherapy.
+I have a particular interest in youth mental health and hold a Diploma in Integrative Adolescent Psychotherapy.
 My Masters research topic of choice focused on student counselling services in Ireland which was recently published in the international peer-reviewed, 'Counselling & Psychotherapy Research' Journal (Harrison, G. & Gordon, E., 2021).
 I also hold a particular interest in addiction (substance addiction and addictive behaviours) and eating disorder recovery; hence I co-facilitated aftercare addiction recovery groups with Bushypark Addiction Treatment Centre, Co.
 Clare for 1.5 years, supporting both men and women in recovery from various addictions, and their spouses, and I offer talks on eating behaviours and body image in secondary schools.

 In addition, I enjoy writing informative pieces on mental health topics, featuring on podcasts, and regularly joining Gavin Grace/ Alan Morrisey on the ‘Morning Focus’ Clare FM radio show to participate in discussions on mental health issues in the Irish context today.

 Individual Psychotherapy & Counselling

 I offer a safe and supportive space for individuals over the age of 16 to explore difficulties they are experiencing in their lives.
 I support clients to come into greater self-understanding and self-acceptance and offer proactive tools and psychoeducation to support their empowerment in overcoming difficulties.
 Online video sessions are available as an alternative to face-to-face, should you wish to avail of therapy from the convenience of your own home.

 Academic/ Work Challenges

 Bereavement and Loss